 - Easy to Clean: Irrespective of the age of kids, they’ll always be good at making a mess.
 So make sure that the material of the tent you will buy allows easy cleaning.

 - Appearance: Whilst Disney tents might look cute in the living room, your older outdoor adventurers will likely want something that looks a little more mature.
-There will be some compromise in available colours though as you move into more serious tents for your outdoor explorers.
+However, there will be some compromises in available colours as you move into more serious tents for your outdoor explorers.